Consumer Medicine Information

 Your doctor may want to take special precautions if you have any of these conditions.

 Tell your doctor if you will be in a hot environment or you do a lot of vigorous exercise.
 CLOPINE may make you sweat less, causing your body to overheat.

 Tell your doctor if you smoke and how much coffee you drink.
 Smoking and caffeine can affect how CLOPINE affects your body.
-Sudden changes in your usual smoking or coffee drinking habits can also change how much CLOPINE you need.
+Sudden changes in your usual smoking or coffee drinking habits can also change the effects of CLOPINE and how much CLOPINE you need.

 Tell your doctor if you are lactose intolerant.
 This medicine contains lactose.

 If you have not told your doctor or pharmacist about any of the above, tell them before you start taking CLOPINE.